k88hudson/git-flight-rules/README.md

 # Flight rules for git

-### I need to add unstaged changes to the previous commit
+## Adding unstaged changes to the previous commit

 ```
 (my-branch*)$ git commit --amend
 ```

-## How do I combine commits?
+## Combining commits

 You need to do something called an interactive rebase.